ImagingDataCommons/highdicom/docs/seg.rst

 the user must provide a list of SOP Instance UIDs of the source images for which the segmentation mask should be constructed.
-Whatever order is chosen here will be used to order the frames of the output segmentation mask, so it is up to the user to sort them according to how their needs.
+Whatever order is chosen here will be used to order the frames of the output segmentation mask, so it is up to the user to sort them according to their needs.
 The default behavior is that the output pixel array is of shape (*F* x *H* x *W* x *S*), where *F* is the number of source instance UIDs, *H* and *W* are the height and width of the frames, and *S* is the number of segments included in the segmentation.
 In this way, the